paulross/xmlwriter/README.md

 <a name="Build_System"></a>
 ## Build System

+I used the ``setup.py`` and this was entirely satisfactory.
-This is pretty good.
-It is worth creating the project to build under Xcode as this is faster to build and find compile/link time bugs.
+It is worth creating the project to build under Xcode (or equivalent) as this is faster to build and find compile/link time bugs.

 <a name="Code_Maintainability"></a>
 ## Code Maintainability